-I received my first mechanical watch from my parents at the age of 8 I think.
+I received my first mechanical watch was from my parents at the age of 8, I think.
 I remember this very well, because it was part of a routine my dad and I developed.
-Every evening, when he came to say goodnight to me, I would wind it up in front of him and put it under my table light so the lume would thereafter glow at night.
+Every evening, when he came to say goodnight to me, I would wind it up in front of him and put it under my table light so the lume would glow at night.

 – Do you collect watches from other brands?